 Diagenesis (page 183)

 I drew taphos (meaning “burial”) from taphonomy — the study of how organisms decay.
 Headings were inspired by or appropriated from the Pyramid Texts.
-This idea more generally came about while considering mushroom burial suits, the Coca-Cola eggshell experiment I did as a kid, and William Basinski’s The Disintegration Loops.
+This idea more generally came about while thinking of mushroom burial suits, the Coca-Cola eggshell experiment I did as a kid, and William Basinski’s The Disintegration Loops.

 You can read the novel here, and the underlying code is here.